-Our goal is similar to those of COCA [12] and DCWPL [2] in their approach of constructing a distributed collaboration environment from a high level specification.
-COCA [12] is a logic-based coordination policy specification language for interactive CSCW applications which views security policy as an integral part of coordination policy.
-At the implementation level, COCA is tied with IP multicast models and Prolog.
-Recent work on COCA [7] applied formal verification techniques for ensuring privacy in user presence awareness systems.
-DCWPL [2] addresses user level mechanisms to deal with group interaction issues and is limited to its predefined policies and functions.
-The specification of confidentiality using Z notation in [6] is limited to its theoretical foundation and lacks an implementation model.
+Our goal is similar to those of COCA [11] and DCWPL [3] in their approach of constructing a distributed collaboration environment from a high level specification.
+COCA [11] is a logic-based coordination policy specification language for interactive CSCW applications.
+DCWPL [3] addresses user level mechanisms to deal with group interaction issues and is limited to its predefined policies and functions.
+The specification of confidentiality using Z notation in [7] is limited to its theoretical foundation and lacks an implementation model.

-The concept of role has been used in many CSCW systems, e.g. XCP [18], MPCAL [8], Quilt [11].
-These applications use roles to represent groups of users with different tasks within a collaboration.
-They do not satisfy the access control requirements specified in this paper.
+The concept of role has been used in many CSCW systems to represent groups of users with different tasks within a collaboration.
 Decentralized management of role memberships based on role certificates in a distributed service model is presented in [9].
-Suite [4] presents an access-control model for multiuser GUI interfaces, mainly for coordination of shared editing-based synchronous collaboration.
-For that, it deals with fine grain access rights on shared data.
-In contrast, our work focuses on a broad range of application wide security requirements, addressing the needs of data confi dentiality, integrity, and dynamic security policies.
-Intermezzo [5] is one of the first systems to introduce the basic concepts of role based policies, with primary focus on user-presence awareness environments.
+Suite [5] presents an accesscontrol model for multiuser GUI interfaces, mainly for coordination of shared editing-based synchronous collaboration, and deals with fine grain access rights on shared data.
+In contrast, our work focuses on a broad range of application wide security requirements, addressing the needs of data confidentiality, integrity, and dynamic security policies.
+Intermezzo [6] is one of the first systems to introduce the basic concepts of role based policies, with primary focus on user-presence awareness environments.

-A task-based constraint specification language for workflow management systems is discussed in [1].
-There, constraints are specifi ed with a mapping between roles and tasks.
-In contrast, our work specifi es both the security and the coordination policies, with realization of such policies in an implemented system.
-SecureFlow [10] imposes workflow authorization constraints on tasks using Authorization Template (AT), which is a tuple specifying privileges to be granted to a subject of a given role on an object of a given type during a specifi ed time interval.
-There, the permissions are activated based on tasks.
-In contrast, an activity in our model is a higher level abstraction than AT, representing a collaboration pattern, which involves multiple roles, objects, and their coordination.
-An activity specifi cation may contain multiple tasks or operations and is able to capture workflow stages.
+A task-based constraint specification language for workflow management systems is discussed in [2].
+There, constraints are specified with a mapping between roles and tasks.
+In contrast, our work specifies both the security and the coordination policies, with realization of such policies in an implemented system.
+SecureFlow [10] imposes workflow authorization constraints on tasks using Authorization Template (AT), which is a tuple specifying privileges to be granted to a subject of a given role on an object of a given type during a specified time interval, and the permissions are activated based on tasks.
+In our model, an activity is a higher level abstraction than AT, representing a collaboration pattern, which involves multiple roles, objects, and their coordination.
+An activity specification may contain multiple tasks or operations and is able to capture workflow stages.
 Moreover, in [10] roles are bound to tasks at runtime based on AT.
 This requires certain rules to resolve conflicts when multiple roles for a user can be bound to a task.
 This approach is mainly to impose role based access control on existing workflow tasks.
-In our specifi cation, role and activity modeling incorporates collaboration tasks, and tasks are encapsulated as operations within the role definition.
-This provides a deterministic view of roles privileges.
+In our specification, roles and activities incorporate collaboration tasks, and tasks are encapsulated as operations within the role definition, providing a deterministic view of roles' privileges.